Ford EDIS

 The Ford EDIS or Electronic Distributorless Ignition System is a computer-controlled ignition system developed by Ford that uses an ignition coil for each pair of cylinders (wasted spark).
 All the coils are placed in a single module called a coilpack.

-Mazda 323

 Vehicles with EDIS

 Ford used the EDIS module on a number of vehicles from 1988 to 199X.

 EDIS-4

 The EDIS-4 module is used on the following vehicles equipped with the Ford HCS engine, and the 1.9-liter straight-4 Ford CVH engine, between 1988 and 1993: